anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-04-29 v0.5.1 Adjusted `defineSchema` so that it updates rather than overwrites definition if called a second time.
+Updated dependency versions.
+Adjusted unit tests.
+Fixed issues with `copy` and `move` not calling underlying code with `this` context.
+Unit test coverage over 90%, moving to BETA.

 2023-04-28 v0.5.0 Added `getSchema` to exports.
 Enhanced unit tests.